TFG Webmaster

 |

-Greetings!
-My name is Frank Joseph.
+"Mr. Yagami").
 I'm the founder, creator and webmaster of The

-Fighters Generation website, and manager of TFG's social media profiles (@Fighters_Gen).
-Many people who visit TFG might not realize this website is managed daily by one person.
-A passion project that
+admin of TFG's social media profiles (@Fighters_Gen).
+Many people who visit TFG might not realize this

-As you could imagine, creating and maintaining TFG has required 10's of 1000's of man-hours.
+thousands of hours.
 My hours.
 It's been a "labor of love"...
-30+ years of playing fighting games... and 20+ years working on this website.
+30+ years of playing fighting games... and 25+ years working on this website.
 Through my lifelong passion and love of fighting

 games and martial arts, I'm proud

 to have kept this website and community going strong for as long as it has.
-In case you don't know, I write all of TFG's news articles, game reviews, character overviews, update game/character profiles, and (once again) manage TFG's social media.
-In addition to
+In case you don't know, I write TFG's news articles, game reviews, character overviews, update

 and I hope you find

-Fighters Gen to be inspirational, helpful, and entertaining for many years to come.
-For FGC / business inquiries, email
+Fighters Gen to be entertaining, helpful, and inspiring for many years to come.
+For FGC

 me or DM on social media.